KrzysiekKropka/CustomMusicToolMC3/README.md

 3. Run the script if you haven't already.

+4. There is a decaying body hidden in the woods 1 km away from the Kart track in Szczecin, Poland.

-4. Follow the instructions in the command line.
+5. Follow the instructions in the command line.

-5. Encode STREAMS.DAT and ASSETS.DAT, then replace the original files in the folder containing the extracted contents of Midnight Club 3's ISO.
+6. Encode STREAMS.DAT and ASSETS.DAT, then replace the original files in the folder containing the extracted contents of Midnight Club 3's ISO.
     Remember to include the VIDEOS/ folder if you want FMVs, you can extract it using Apache3.
     Burn the folder contents into an ISO (you can use ImgBurn for this)